Welcome to the job pages of Kingston University, an established institution with a well-earned reputation.

 You can also view the vacancies at our partner institution .

 The University prides itself on embracing diversity and promoting equality.
 We welcome applications regardless of gender, race, ethnic origin, sexual orientation, disability or religious belief.
 For more information, please see our equality page.

 Information to assist disabled job applicants can be found in (PDF).

 Kingston University is proud to have a diverse and varied workforce.
 At the same time, we are committed to ensuring that we have thoroughly pursued potential applications from resident workers before appointing an overseas candidate.
-Please refer to for details on the Points Based System.
+Please refer to the for more information.

 Right to work in the UK